cytoscape/cytoscape-automation/for-app-developers/cy-automation-taskfactory-sample/README.md

 # TaskFactory Sample

-This sample adds TaskFactory instances to the OSGi context, which can then be executed by the command line.
+This sample adds TaskFactory instances to the OSGi context, which can then be executed by the command line or through the Cytoscape menu bar.

 ## Prerequisites